mustafajnr/mustafajnr.github.io/_posts/2014-08-30-to-love-a-blogging-platform.md

 published: true
 ---

 >And so, a question was asked.
-Perhabs not [the oldest question in the universe] (http://tardis.wikia.com/wiki/The_Question) - [Doctor Who] (http://en.wikipedia.org/wiki/Doctor_Who) fans will relate -, but it was a question, and an important one nonetheless.
+Perhabs not [the oldest question in the universe] (http://tardis.wikia.com/wiki/The_Question) - [Doctor Who] (http://en.wikipedia.org/wiki/Doctor_Who) fans will relate -, but it was a question, and an important one nonetheless, and it needed to be answered.

 A very long time ago, I decided to start a blog.
 Three long times later, I decided to start a blog.
 Now, seven long times after, I decided to start it.